 “Laramie”, the popular western television series that aired from 1959 to 1963, left a lasting impact on its audience with its memorable characters and engaging storylines.

 The cast of Laramie, including John Smith, Robert Fuller, Hoagy Carmichael, Robert Crawford Jr., and Dennis Holmes, brought these characters to life.
-But what happened to these actors after the series ended?
+But what happened to these actors after the series ended, and who is still alive today?
 Here’s a look at their careers post-Laramie.

 John Smith Played Slim Sherman and His Story Ended in Heartbreak